-We can only administer medication to your child in allergy or asthma related emergencies.
+We can administer medication to your child only in an emergency situation.
 Emergency medications must be in the original container, be current, and labeled with your child's full name.
 A medication release form must be filled out completely and signed by a guardian before a medication is given.
 Instructions on the form must match the instructions on the container exactly.
 A note from a doctor outlining the purposes of the medication, recommended dosage and the length of time that it is to be given must accompany all medications.
 Medication will be placed out of the reach of children.